Valley Falls, Oregon: History

 The area around Valley Falls was occupied by Native Americans for up to 11,000 years prior to the arrival of white settlers.
 Archaeological evidence shows that the peak period for use by native tribes was between 2,000 and 500 years ago.
 During that period, the people who lived in the Valley Falls area were probably ancestors of the Klamath and Modoc peoples.
 Most of these Native Americans lived in pit-houses along the shore of Abert Lake, just north of Valley Falls.
 There are also a number of ancient petroglyphs near Valley Falls.
 The Abert Lake Petroglyphs, at the foot of Abert Rim, are thought to be over 10,000 years old.

 In 1832, John Work led his Hudson's Bay Company trapping brigade through the Valley Falls area.
 Work recorded the visit in his journal.
 In 1843, Captain John C. Fremont explored the area around Valley Falls.
 Fremont name Abert Rim and nearby Abert Lake after the head of the United States Army's topographical engineers, Colonel John J. Abert.

 The community was founded and named by C. W. E. Jennings, who opened a store at the site around 1908.
 It was named for a small falls on the Chewaucan River approximately 1 mi north of the community.
 In 1909, a post office was established at Valley Falls.
 The office was located near the base of Abert Rim.
 The first postmaster was Ernest L.H.
 Meyer.
 However, Jennings later took over from Meyer.
 At its peak, the community of Valley Falls had a hotel, livery stable, and a dance hall in addition to the Jennings' store and post office.
 The area was surveyed for a railroad, but it was never built.
 In 1942, the post office was moved approximately one mile west to the junction of U.S. Route 395 and Oregon Route 31.
 The Valley Falls post office was closed in 1943.

 Geography

 The unincorporated community of Valley Falls is located at the junction of U.S. Route 395 and Oregon Route 31 in the high desert country of Lake County in south-central Oregon.
 There are only five structures at the site.
-The main business is a combined gas station and store, located on the west side of the highway, south of the junction.
-There is also a recreational vehicle park and a guest ranch nearby.
 Valley Falls is 23 mi north of Lakeview, Oregon, on Route 395; 23 mi southeast of Paisley, Oregon, on Route 31; and 116 mi southwest of Burns, Oregon, on Route 395.